awakecoding/FreeRDP-Manuals/Configuration/FreeRDP-Configuration-Manual.markdown

 Download and install Wireshark (http://www.wireshark.org/) If you are using Linux, it packages should be available for all major distributions.
 If you choose to build Wireshark from source, make sure that you are building with SSL support.

+#### Compilation

+This step is only required if the wireshark package that comes with your distribution is not built with proper SSL support (certain versions of openSUSE, for instance).
+If this is the case, the SSL dissector will lack necessary configuration options.

+Building is straightforward.
+Download and extract the latest wireshark sources.
+Install required build dependencies (libpcap-devel, libgnutls-devel).
+Configure with an isolated installation prefix, and enable ssl support, and then build and install:

+    ./configure --prefix=/opt/wireshark --with-ssl=yes
+    make install

 #### Configuration